saltyrtc/saltyrtc-meta/Protocol.md

 ### Nonce

-Nonces are sequences of 24 bytes that must only be used once per shared secret.
-A previously generated [Cookie] occupies the first 16 bytes of outgoing nonces.
+Nonces are sequences of 24 bytes that MUST only be used once per shared secret.
+A previously generated **Cookie** occupies the first 16 bytes of outgoing nonces.
 The same applies to the received cookie for incoming nonces.
-The last 4 bytes represent a [Sequence Number] to detect replay attacks.
-Because session keys will be used for different channels, and therefore sequence numbers will be counted separately for these channels, there are 4 random bytes called [Channel Number] in between the cookie and the sequence number.
-These random bytes are generated once and are unique for each channel that has its own sequence number counter.
+The last 4 bytes represent a **Sequence Number** to detect replay attacks.
+Because session keys will be used for different channels, and therefore sequence numbers will be counted separately for these channels, there are 4 random bytes called **Channel Number** in between the cookie and the sequence number.
+These random bytes are generated once and MUST be unique for each channel (including the signalling channel) that has its own sequence number counter.

 ![SaltyRTC Nonce Structure}](images/saltyrtc-nonce.svg.png)